morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]
 ```
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
+  * The Ternary expression is shorthand for an if statement.
+The word "Ternary" indicates the ? in the if statement
 * What is `"use strict";`? what are the advantages and disadvantages to using it?
+  * `"use strict";`...
 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?